 When you’ve been bereaved, there can be a lot of changes to adjust to.
 If the person who died was also the person you lived with, this can be very unsettling.
 This is most common with spouses or partners, or you may have lost a friend, sibling or other relative you live with.

 I’d never lived on my own before, until my husband died.
 Before that I’d lived with my parents.
 I didn’t cook properly for myself for quite a long time.

 Try to keep in touch with family and friends to avoid becoming too isolated.
 As time goes by, you might also want to consider finding new opportunities to meet people.
-Our guide If you’re feeling lonely and our factsheet How to stay socially connected have more information about this.
+Visit our webpage Staying connected for ideas on how to get regular social contact.

 Boost your income

 The death may have left you with less money coming in – for example, if you no longer have income from a partner’s pension.
 It’s a good idea to check if there are now any benefits you could be claiming.
 Try our online benefits calculator or call our Helpline on 0800 319 6789 for a free benefits check.

 Learn new skills…